• Skip to primary navigation

 Instructions

 • Grate potato and onion.
-Use a food processor or hand grater to grate the potato and onion.
-(The former is much easier!)
-Then use your hands to squeeze as much liquid as possible out of the potatoes and onion.
+Use a food processor with the grater attachment to grate the sweet potato and onion.
+Grate each one separately and then use your hands to squeeze as much liquid as possible out of the onions.
+Add both to a large mixing bowl.

 • Sauté the pancakes.
-Generously coat a large sauté pan with olive olive oil, and place it over medium-high heat.
-Once the pan is very hot, shape the potato mixture into approximately tablespoon-sized pancakes, placing them in the hot pan as you go.
-There should be at least an inch or so between them.
-Gently press each one to flatten slightly.
-Cook until they are golden brown, about 2 minutes per side.
+Generously coat a large nonstick skillet with olive oil and place it over medium-high heat.
+Once the pan is very hot, shape the potato mixture into approximately ¼ cup -sized bundles, placing them in the hot pan as you go.
+There should be a sizzling sound when they hit the pan, and at least an inch or so between them.
+Gently press each one with a flat-bottomed spatula to flatten them and turn the heat to medium.
+Cook until they are golden brown, about 3 to 4 minutes per side.

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.